 We might use tofu instead of chicken, but this meal is rich, earthy, meaty, and packed with the cacciatore flavor we all love so much.
 You've never had tofu like this!

 These seitan steaks are one of our favorite plant-based meat replacements.
 They are easy to make at home, tender, but with a good meaty texture.
 Also, they are super versatile and can be paired with your preferred sauce.

-This vegan eggplant parmigiana is a creamy and indulgent dish.
+This eggplant parmigiana is a creamy and indulgent dish that is easily made vegan.
 It is super tasty, rich, creamy, and healthy since the eggplant is baked and not fried.
 As a cheese substitute, we use fake homemade parmesan.
 Simple and affordable, yet incredibly satiating.

 Here we show you how to make the best vegan tiramisù that we have ever had, with simple plant-based ingredients.
 The ladyfingers are homemade and without eggs, yet this dessert is an incredible treat.

 Our tart is made with a crunchy pie crust, filled with smooth and creamy vanilla custard, and topped with sweet fresh strawberries.
 This recipe is so easy and delicious that you'll want to make it every day.

 This beautiful and delicious fruit tart is a classic Italian pastry recipe that everyone loves.
 We make a light, crunchy, and easy pie crust that we then fill with our dairy-free homemade custard.

 This vegan lemon tart is a popular recipe that everyone will love.
 It's sweet, refreshing, and made with really simple ingredients that you already have in your pantry.
 You can make it with a soft crust or crunchy crust.
 We'll show you both.